Towards Context-Agnostic Learning Using Synthetic Data: Context-agnostic learning of visual tasks using synthetic data

-where $\delta$ is a small amount of random noise, $\Pi$ is the projection back onto to the $\epsilon$-ball, $\alpha$ is the step size, and $n$ is the number of iterations.
-As is standard for robustness training, we use the $\ell_\infty$ norm defined as $||(x_0, ..., x_n)||_\infty = \max_i x_i$.
-Our choice of $\epsilon$ will depend on the task at hand, and we also use different $\epsilon$ for the portion of the image corresponding to the object and context.
+where $\delta$ is a small amount of random noise, $\Pi$ is a projection back onto the $\epsilon$-ball, $\eta$ is the step size, and $n$ is the number of iterations.
+As is standard for robustness training, we take the $\epsilon$-ball with respect to the $\ell_\infty$-norm, defined as $||(x_1, ..., x_n)||_\infty = \max_i x_i$.
+Our choice of $\epsilon$ will depend on the task at hand, and we also use different $\epsilon$ for the portions of the image corresponding to the object and context.

-The full algorithm is presented as Algorithm \ref{fullalg}.
-We introduce an additional parameter $p$ to control the balance between randomly sampling from $\mathcal{C}$ to improve coverage, or reusing a context to reduce correlations.
-This also allows us to sample points iteratively rather than all-at-once.
+Additionally, since we are no longer in a binary context, we sample a random permutation on labels instead of flipping the label deterministically.
+The full algorithm is presented as Algorithm \ref{alg:full} in Appendix \ref{appendix:alg}; Figure \ref{fig:alg} provides a visualization of the key generative process, with images taken from a real step of training a deep neural network to perform classification of traffic signs.

 From a practical standpoint, this algorithm makes concrete several benefits of our approach.
-Firstly, rendering object classes, i.e. sampling from $\mathcal{O}$, is often relatively easy.
+First, rendering object classes, i.e. sampling from $\mathcal{O}$, is often relatively easy.
 In the case of two-dimensional rigid body objects, this can be captured using standard data augmentation such as rotations, flips, and perspective distortions.
-Indeed, in this setting, our work can be viewed as a form of minimal one-shot learning, where the input data consists solely of a single unobstructed straight-on shot for each object class.
+Indeed, in this setting, our work can be viewed as a form of minimal one-shot learning, where the training data consists solely of a single unobstructed straight-on shot for each object class.
+Second, since we allow the context space $\mathcal{C}$ to be unconstrained, there is no requirement to perform realistic rendering of backgrounds, avoiding an additional layer of complexity.

-Secondly, there is absolutely no requirement to perform realistic rendering of contexts $\mathcal{C}$.
-The context is often where most of the complexity lies, particularly when using synthetic data, where realistically rendering backgrounds requires far more model components than the object classes.

-Finally, because our approach is context agnostic, our functions are learned without any reference to target domains.
-In our formal setting, it was assumed that the target domain contained in the image of the sampling function.
-Realistically, however, this is not the case, and for synthetic images the domain adaptation problem is known as ``bridging the reality gap''.
-In fact, we show in our experiments that this approach does not seem to suffer from such a domain shift.
-The local refinement step of the algorithm is also intended to alleviate some of the problems, capturing perturbations such as partial shadows.
+Finally, because our approach is context agnostic, our classifiers are learned without any reference to target domains.
+In the formal setting, we assumed that the target domain was contained in the image of the observation function; however, synthetic images will always be subject to the reality gap.
+Our experiments suggest that our approach overcomes this barrier and successfully generalizes to natural images while training on synthetic data only.